 A university degree does not in itself confer the right to practice nursing.
-In order to practice nursing in Ontario, graduates of the program must write the registration examination in the province of Ontario and may secure registration through the College of Nurses of Ontario.
+In order to practice nursing in Ontario, graduates of the program may write the registration examination anywhere in Canada or the continental U.S.A., and may secure registration through the appropriate nursing regulatory body.
 Applicants should be aware that according to the Regulations under the Nursing Act, in order to become registered with the College of Nurses of Ontario, an individual must not: